 The name comes from the firebox’s position in relation to the primary cooking chamber, and they use an indirect cooking style that can slow cook meat to succulent perfection.

 If you’re ready to raise your grilling game to the next level, an offset smoker is an ideal choice.

-1. How an Offset Smoker Works
+1. What Is an Offset Smoker?

 Before using an offset smoker, it’s vital to understand how it works.
 Most models have a large cooking chamber, and the firebox sits slightly to the side and just below, allowing smoke to rise to enter the cooking area.
 There are built-in vents for controlling the amount of oxygen that reaches the flames, with more oxygen meaning a hotter and faster burning fire.

 There is also a chimney extruding from the cooking chamber, which you can open and close, depending on how much smoke you want to use when cooking your food.
 Opening the chimney allows more smoke to escape into the air, producing a light smoky taste.

 2. Step-by-Step Guide on How to Use an Offset Smoker